dgawlik/collections/README.md

 ### Persistent Vector

-Immutable data structure that is more performance than CopyOnWriteArray.
+Immutable data structure that is more performant than CopyOnWriteArray.
 It's very similar to BTree except that data is not sorted.
 Constant operations in table are in fact always limited by O(depth*branching factor).